 Take a Tour

 Seeing multiple rental apartments might be a difficult task if you are attending school somewhere that’s not your home city.
 But this is an important step in making sure you are satisfied with the first apartment you rent.
-This is actually a benefit of going with a property management firm as they have people that are made available for showings anytime.
+This is actually a benefit of going with a property management company as they have people that are made available for tours anytime.
 With private landlords, you’ll have to coordinate around both your schedules.
 This is doable, but definitely less convenient for you.

 Look Over the Lease

 Before signing that dotted line, take the time to go over the lease agreement so that there are no misunderstandings.
-For the most part leases are fairly similar, but to avoid any misunderstandings in the future, it’s a good idea to know your lease.
+For the most part, leases are fairly similar, but to avoid any misunderstandings in the future, it’s a good idea to know your lease.
 Don’t wait until an issue arises to get familiar with the terms.
 By then it’ll be too late.
 A few key things to note are late rent penalties, security deposit conditions, and maintenance concerns.

-Be Prepared to have a Guarantor
+Be Prepared to Have a Guarantor

 Not all, but the majority of full-time students do not have the credit history or the income to be able to sign for a rental apartment on their own so this is where the guarantor comes in.
 This is not to say students are irresponsible and will not pay their rent.
-It’s a way for the landlord to be assured that rent payments can be met so they don’t have to go through the process of evicting a tenant; never a fun thing to have to do.
-Parents usually co-sign for rental apartments for their children when they go to college but if for whatever this can’t be done, make sure you get somebody you trust be your guarantor.
+It’s a way for the landlord to be assured that rent payments can be met so they don’t have to go through the process of evicting a resident; never a fun thing to have to do.
+Parents usually co-sign for rental apartments for their children when they go to college but if for whatever this can’t be done, make sure you get somebody you trust to be your guarantor.
 Co-signing a lease is a binding legal contract.